 Our paid clergy generally alternates between a United Church minister and an Anglican priest.
 Rev. Christine Muise is currently our minister and brings thoughtfulness and justice to her ministry with us.
 Please check our calendar page for details on the upcoming services.

 Once a month we have a Eucharist or Communion service.
 This is resuming in a limited form following a pause due to COVID-19.
 As with other Sunday services this service is a blend of both Anglican and United Church traditions.
 Bread and both wine and grape juice are served at the front of the church.
-[Note that COVID-19 means we are not able to serve juice or wine for communion, wafers only for now].
+[Note that COVID-19 protocols mean that folks will remain seated and communion elements will be brought to your seat].
 You can choose wine or juice by moving to the appropriate server after receiving bread from the minister.
 If your mobility or other reason prevents you from coming to the front but you would like to receive communion please mention this to the greeter or minister before the service and the elements will be brought to you in your seat.

 As a congregation we enjoy singing together.
 Hymns are generally selected from either the red Voices United hymn book or the spiral bound More Voices hymn book and other sources.
 They range from contemporary to traditional each week.
 Words are normally displayed on the overhead screen; those who enjoy reading music will find the hymn books distributed in the pews.
 Feel free to sing or just enjoy the music and remember that we are all called to make a joyful noise!
-[At this time hymnbooks have been removed due to COVID-19 and in-person worship allows singing if you have a mask on].
+[According to continuing COVID-19 protocols during in-person worship singing is allowed only if you have a mask on].

-Please sign our guest book when you arrive the first time or two.
-[COVID-19 protocols state that a sign-in list is mandatory each time you enter the building, and for now pre-registration is required].
+Please sign our guest book when you arrive the first time or two, or register using the website "Plan Your Visit" link on any webpage.
+[COVID-19 protocols state that a sign-in list is mandatory each time you enter the building].
 If you are from the Port Hardy area, please fill in the "Welcome" contact card in the greeting area.
 If you would like to receive a charitable donation receipt for any offering you care to make please use one of the visitor envelopes available from the greeter and fill in the contact information.
 As a visitor/newcomer you are in no way obligated to make a donation.
 If you would like to become a regular donor ask the greeter to direct you to the envelope secretary who can set you up with donation envelopes or a pre-authorized remittance.